 Upcoming Workshops & Descriptions

-All workshops take place on Fridays or Saturdays both in-person and online.
+All workshops take place throughout the semester both in-person and online.
 Writers at all stages of the writing process are always welcome, and participants in workshops often range from those "just getting started" to those putting the final touches on a writing project.
 All workshops are free for students, faculty, and staff.
-Please RSVP as space is limited and refreshments will be served, and let us know if you would like to attend in-person or online.
+If you would like to attend any of our workshops, please RSVP here as space is limited and refreshments will be served and let us if you would like to attend in-person or online.

 Intro to APA Format